The Garden Grazer

 June 20, 2022 at 8:40 am

-Hello and what a lovely comment to receive!
-First and foremost, sending huge congratulations to your family on your new addition - how exciting!
-And that's so sweet to hear your daughter requested this salad.
+Hello and what a lovely comment to receive, thank you.
+First and foremost, sending congratulations to your family on the new addition!
+That's so sweet to hear your daughter requested this salad.
 I'm honored.
-Thanks for taking the time share your kind feedback.
+Thanks for taking the time to share your kind feedback.
 Enjoy your newborn grandbaby snuggles!

 August 12, 2014 at 1:37 pm